-Headache in patients with pituitary tumor showed variable response to treatment.
+Headache in patients with pituitary tumors showed variable response to treatment.
 In a case series, 73.7% of patients improved headache after surgical removal of tumors (01).
 Another study showed that 49% reported headache improvement after surgical treatment, 36% had no change of headache, and 8% worsened.
-Of the patients that underwent radiotherapy, only 6.25% had headache improvement.
-Use of somatostatin analogs resulted in 54.6% with headache improvement and 45.4% no change.
-Use of dopamine agonists resulted in headache improvement in 30% and with worsening or no change in 30% (54).
+Of the patients who underwent radiotherapy, only 6.25% had headache improvement.
+The use of somatostatin analogs resulted in 54.6% with headache improvement and 45.4% no change.
+The use of dopamine agonists improved headache in 30% and with worsening or no change in 30% (54).

 In summary, headaches associated with brain tumors can have many presentations, and a high index of suspicion is warranted when patients with a known malignancy present with a new headache.
 Certain rare headache syndromes, such as the trigeminal autonomic cephalalgias, appear to be more frequent in patients with brain tumors, and a secondary cause for these syndromes should always be ruled out by appropriate imaging.
 It is important to recognize that treatment of brain tumors may cause headache so as to avoid unnecessary investigations and patient anxiety.
 Finally, given the shortened life expectancy of many patients with brain tumors, it is critical to optimize symptom control quickly to maintain their quality of life.

 Headaches may be associated with brain tumors in pregnant as well as nonpregnant women.
 Management of these headaches is subject to the same constraints as in pregnant women without brain tumors, where the risk to the fetus must be balanced against the risk to the mother.
-Decisions about the timing of definitive treatment of the brain tumor will depend on the woman’s wishes, risk, and surgical judgment.
+Decisions about the timing of definitive brain tumor treatment will depend on the woman’s wishes, risk, and surgical judgment.

 The presence or absence of headache in isolation is unlikely to change anesthetic management during surgery for brain tumors.
 However, the factors that make a patient more prone to brain tumor-associated headache, such as raised intracranial pressure and mass effect, may change management during surgery.
 As in any surgery, good postoperative pain control is necessary.